Our Mission: To advocate for and enhance the quality of life in the Belknap community.

 Our Vision: To be a vibrant, diverse and desirable place to live in Grand Rapids.

-Additional Priorities: Other activities that we engage in during 2019 will help create and sustain social connections; getting neighbors active in the neighborhood; and having our voices heard in local government.
+Additional Priorities: Other activities that we engage in will help create and sustain social connections; get neighbors active in the neighborhood; and have our voices heard in local government.
 Be sure to follow us on Facebook and join our email list to get invitations to these fun and meaningful events.

 Elianna came to NOBL in 2017 with 7 years of nonprofit administration experience, accumulated through several positions at Feeding America West Michigan.
 Some of her favorite adventures living in Belknap during that time include gardening, sledding at Mary Waters Park, and more recently dog walking.
 She’s looking forward to becoming better acquainted with many more neighbors.
 You can learn more about her in an interview with our partners at New Development Corporation.